CBS feature: Dancer Paulo Hernandez-Farella thrives at USC Kaufman

 An early performer

-Originally from Los Angeles, Hernandez-Farella attended high school at Los Angeles County High School for the Arts, where he majored in both dance and musical theatre.
+Originally from Los Angeles, Hernandez-Farella attended high school at Los Angeles County High School for the Arts, where they majored in both dance and musical theatre.

 “I knew I wanted to focus in dance—I’ve always had a passion for dance, and always wanted to be professional dancer,” said Hernandez-Farella.
 “So I applied to the best schools for training and honing performing artists: USC and Juilliard.”

-After completing auditions at his two schools of choice, Hernandez-Farella received acceptance letters from both, and then came the true challenge—deciding between them.
-Each offered a promising new dance experience, but his ultimate decision was to join USC Kaufman’s inaugural BFA major class.
+After completing auditions at their two schools of choice, Hernandez-Farella received acceptance letters from both, and then came the true challenge—deciding between them.
+Each offered a promising new dance experience, but their ultimate decision was to join USC Kaufman’s inaugural BFA major class.

 The inaugural experience

 At the time, Glorya Kaufman’s transformational gift (of an undisclosed multimillion dollar amount) also promised a brand new state-of-the-art dance building, a building that now stands tall at one of the campus’ busiest intersections.